Schlafhase/Stars/README.md

-﻿This is a program which procedurally generates an image of stars with space nebula in front of the stars.
+This is a program which procedurally generates an image of stars with nebula in front of the stars.
 I made this for my homepage.

 ## Credits